mongodb/docs-relational-migrator/source/includes/steps-create-mongodb-connection-short.rst

 .. short version of the steps under source/database-connections/save-mongodb-connection.txt, used within other procedures like migration job creation.

-#.
+a.
 Enter your connection information.

    If you are using MongoDB Atlas, you can select your Atlas cluster from the :guilabel:`Select a cluster` list, or you can enter the :ref:`MongoDB connection string <rm-mongodb-database-connection-strings>`.

-   If you are using a self-hosted deployment, you must use the MongoDB connection string.
+   If you are using an on-premises deployment, you must use the MongoDB connection string.

    .. tabs::